 There is some evidence that catnip oil has the ability to repel mosquitoes, house flies, mites, cockroaches and ticks (Phytochemistry, Jan.
 2011; Journal of Medical Entomology, July 2006; Journal of Economic Entomology, April, 2002; Journal of the American Mosquito Control Association, Dec.
 2012).

-How you would make catnip oil, however, is not clear.
-Reader response has been mixed.
+We make no promises about such do-it-yourself insect repellents.
+Reader response to catnip has been mixed.
 Here are just a few comments from our website:

 Jann offered this:

 “I tried this a couple of summers ago.
 Grew my own catnip (in hanging pots to keep it out of reach of several neighborhood cats) – made sure it was the real-thing catnip.
 Found a recipe for the catnip mosquito spray on the Internet.
 Don’t have the recipe any more, but the person who posted it said it worked, and the solution seemed pretty strong to me.

 “It didn’t work to deter mosquitoes at all as far as I could tell.
 It did work to attract the neighborhood cats to me.
 One day I had a tiny piece of the freshly picked catnip in my pocket as I walking in the yard – a neighborhood cat that usually ignores me followed everywhere I went, meowing the whole way.”

 “I have grown catnip in my garden and I must say it is really effective against mosquitoes, house flies and aphids.